-At least 85 percent of all efforts of an organization are either unproductive or harmful to an organization.
-That means for every $1 million you’re spending on activities in your company, $850,000 or more is going to waste or, worse, hurting your business.
+At least 85% of all efforts of an organization are either unproductive or harmful to an organization.
+That means for every $1 million you are spending on activities in your company, $850,000 or more is going to waste or, worse, hurting your business.

 Why do businesses lose that much money, regardless of how efficiently they try to take care of their efforts?
 One of the primary reasons is that most managers don’t know how to identify company risks and address them appropriately.

 Risk management has always been a vital part of running a successful business, regardless of the economic environment.
 An unexpected event can swiftly destroy your business if you don’t have a solid risk management strategy.
 Such a strategy helps prevent or at least mitigate potential damages from that risk.

 But exactly what is risk management?
 What business risks should you be watching out for?
 More importantly, what can you do to minimize risks in your business?

 If you are asking yourself these questions, you have come to the right place.
 In this comprehensive guide, we tell you all you need to know about risk management.

 Risk management refers to the process of identifying, assessing, and controlling potential threats to your company’s capital and earnings.
 Business risks can stem from different sources, including legal liabilities, financial uncertainties, and natural causes.

 The surest way to identify and control business risks is by first having a good understanding of the forms they come in and what implications they may have for your company.
 Here are the five top company risks to look out for.